Measuring irreversibility from learned representations of biological patterns: Factorizing variational autoencoders represent high-dimensional dynamics in a low-dimensional latent space

+Due to the periodicity of angles, phase fields $\phi$ must be transformed into neural-network training data $x$ by complex-exponentiating into two channels $(\cos\phi,\sin\phi)$ before rescaling to the range $[0,1]$ (Methods)~\cite{guyon1991design, heffernan2017capturing}.
+Reconstructed phase-field pattern frames $\bm{\phi}$ are in turn inverse transformations of reconstructed VAE inputs $\bm{x}$.
+For $N$ inputs $\bm{x}$, we use a factorizing VAE (FVAE) loss function~\cite{kim2018disentangling}

 with three terms.
-Here $KL[\cdot||\cdot]$ denotes the KLD, $\mathcal{N}(0,I)$ denotes a normal prior with $I$ the $d$-dimensional identity matrix, $q(\bm{z})=\frac{1}{N}\sum_{i=1}^N q(\bm{z}|\varphi^{(i)})$ denotes the aggregate posterior, and $q(z_j)$ denotes the aggregate-posterior marginal of $z_j$.
-The first term is a reconstruction error and measures the fidelity of FVAE reconstructions, while the second term is a regularizer for penalizing model complexity.
-Weighted with a hyperparameter $\gamma$, the third term penalizes dependence between latent dimensions and encourages efficient (disentangled) representations (Table~\ref{tab:hyperparameters} and Methods).
-Training minimizes the loss in Eq.~\ref{eq:objective}.
-Each input is two successive frames, and each phase-field video is segmented into overlapping inputs as one training batch to optimally capture pattern evolution.
-Main results use $\gamma=8$ and $d=2$ (Fig.~\ref{fig:d_choice} and Methods).
-By encoding high-dimensional inputs as variational posteriors in low-dimensional latent spaces, VAE can discover dynamical coordinates in nonlinear systems~\cite{gabbard2021bayesian, miles2021machine, takeishi2021physics, wang2021flow}.
+Here $KL[\cdot||\cdot]$ denotes the KLD, $\mathcal{N}(0,I)$ denotes a normal prior with $I$ the $d$-dimensional identity matrix, $q(\bm{z})=\frac{1}{N}\sum_{i=1}^N q(\bm{z}|\bm{x}^{(i)})$ denotes the aggregate posterior, and $q(z_j)$ denotes the aggregate-posterior marginal of $z_j$.
+The first term is a binary cross-entropy reconstruction loss and measures the fidelity of FVAE reconstructions, while the second term is a regularizer for penalizing model complexity.
+The third term penalizes dependence between latent dimensions and encourages efficient (disentangled) representations (Methods).
+Stochastic gradient-based optimization minimizes the loss in Eq.~\ref{eq:objective}.
+Main results use $d=2$ and training batches including all transformed frames of a phase-field video [Methods and Fig.~\ref{fig:d_choice} in Supplemental Material (SM)].